sm-doctor/sm-doctor.github.io/content/Blog/disease-begins-gut/index.md

 ### 🛡️ **I. The Gut as the Epicenter of Immunity and Defense**
 1. **Primary Immune Battleground**:
    - 70–80% of the body’s immune cells reside in and around the gut, forming the *gut-associated lymphoid tissue (GALT)*—the first line of defense against pathogens.
-   - Compromised intestinal barrier integrity (e.g., "leaky gut" or increased permeability) allows toxins (e.g., bacterial endotoxin LPS) and undigested food particles to enter the bloodstream, triggering systemic chronic inflammation.
+   - Compromised intestinal barrier integrity (e.g., "leaky gut" or increased permeability) allows toxins (e.g., bacterial endotoxin LPS) and undigested food particles to enter the bloodstream, triggering systems chronic inflammation.
 This underlies conditions like obesity, diabetes, and autoimmune disorders (e.g., rheumatoid arthritis).

 ### 🦠 **II.
 The Pivotal Role of the Gut Microbiome**
 1. **Microbiota-Health Symbiosis**: